eclipsesource/tabris-decorators/README.md

 }
 ```
-> :exclamation: The findXXX decorators that do not take a widget type as the first argument will infer the type from the property type.
+> :exclamation: The finder  decorators that do not take a widget type as the first argument will infer the type from the property type.
 If the property type can not be inferred, the  decorator will throw an error when parsing the class.
 This may be the case for for a type like "`Composite | null`", which you may want to use  if the TypeScript [compiler option "strictNullChecks"](https://www.typescriptlang.org/docs/handbook/basic-types.html#null-and-undefined) (or "strict") is enabled.
 In this case you should use the decorators that do take the widget type as an argument.

 ### @findFirst